oqolarte/oblong/content/project/site.md

 ### Hosting
 [Vultr](https://www.vultr.com) currently hosts this site using their cheapest VPS.
-The VM runs on Debian 10 "Buster".
+The VM runs on Debian 11 "Bullseye".

 {{< btt >}}
 ### nginx